Our Databases data source currently support MySQL, PostgreSQL, and Amazon Redshift databases.

-Run through this checklist to prepare your database for connecting to Geckoboard:
+Before you begin, run through this checklist to prepare your database for connecting to Geckoboard.

-- Verify that your database is running correctly.
+- Verify that your database is running correctly and is accessible online.
+You can run a check for this.

 - Ensure your database accept connections from these Geckoboard IP addresses: